Grzegorz-GG/Chat/README.md

 <br>
 <ul>
   <li>Client chat application</li>
   <p>Name of a particular client (client's nickname) is always highlighted on the list with active clients (users that are logged in i.e they established a connection with the server).
-User have access to following options and information/alerts from a server:<br>
+User after establishing the connection always needs to enter a nickname using "/nick [nickname]".
+Following information/alerts are received from the server:<br>
     <ul>
-      <li>"/quit" - enter in a textfield to disconnect client</li>
-      <li>"/nick xxx" - type in to choose a client's nickname</li>
       <li>"/nkok" - information from a server that nick for a given client was accepted</li>
-      <li>"/nkrm xxx" - change/remove a nickname</li>
+      <li>"/nkrm xxx" - changed/removed a nickname</li>
       <li>"/nonk" - nick was incorrect or not defined at all</li>
       <li>"/nkex" - information that nick already exists</li>
     </ul>
+  <p>Each client's nickname is checked whether it is unique in the "realm" of logged users.</p>
   <li>Chat server - multitheaded (each client in a new thread)</li>
 </ul>
+<p>Further details regarding this application can be found in comments added to majority of source code.</p>
 <br>
 <br>